 Everything that isn’t eaten, wrap up tight into air packed boxes and put into the fridge ready to turn into leftovers.

-Leftovers we made out of our Christmas day dinner are:
+This would work great with our leftovers we made out of our Christmas day dinner:

 Baked Turkey Pesto Alfredo